Scrap the tutorial, trust yourself.

 Who's with me?

-You have read this article home / life in a tiny apartment / organization with the title < two fifty: life in a tiny apartment..
-You can bookmark this page URL https://newbieny.blogspot.com/2013/01/two-fifty-life-in-tiny-apartment_16.html.
+with the title < two fifty: life in a tiny apartment..
+You can bookmark this page URL http://newbieny.blogspot.com/2013/01/two-fifty-life-in-tiny-apartment_16.html.
 Thanks!

 No comment for "< two fifty: life in a tiny apartment."